kanors-emr/Veda-documentation/veda-mkdocs/docs/index.md

 # Veda 2.0 Documentation

-**The Complete Data Management Solution for Energy System Models**
+**The complete data-management solution for energy-system models**

 Veda 2.0 is a powerful data handling system for [The Integrated MARKAL-EFOM System (TIMES)](https://iea-etsap.org/index.php/etsap-tools/model-generators/times) — a bottom-up optimization model for energy-environment systems.
-Support for additional models like **OSeMOSYS** and **TEMOA** is currently in development.
+Support for additional models like **OSeMOSYS** and **TEMOA** is in development.

 Built with C#.NET and PostgreSQL, Veda 2.0 runs natively on Windows.